Facebooktwitterredditpinterestlinkedintumblr

 LCD vs LED Monitor: Which One is Better?

-LED monitors are better than LCD monitors because they use less power and can produce a much brighter screen.
-You can expect a longer life out of an LED monitor as well because they have fewer moving parts that could malfunction.
+LED monitors are better than LCD monitors because they produce less power and a much brighter screen.
+You can also expect a longer life out of an LED monitor because fewer moving parts could malfunction.

-The disadvantage of LED monitors is that they are slightly more expensive but in turn, these monitors also tend to be much brighter than their LCD counterparts without sacrificing too much color accuracy or detail.
+The disadvantage of LED monitors is that they are slightly more expensive.
+Still, these monitors also tend to be much brighter than their LCD counterparts without sacrificing too much color accuracy or detail.

 What is a Full Array LED?

-Full Array LED monitors are a new type of monitor that has been released in the last couple of years.
+Full Array LED monitors are a new type of monitor released in the last few years.
 These monitors use a different type of lighting called “local dimming.”
-Local dimming is used to make parts of the screen brighter and other parts darker, depending on what’s happening on-screen.
+Depending on what’s happening on-screen, local dimming makes parts of the screen brighter and darker.

 For example, if you’re playing a game, the area around your character will be much brighter than the background.
 This allows for better color contrast and improves picture quality tremendously – without darkening your room as an old CRT monitor would.